Configuring GitLab Runner on OpenShift

 credentials all Name of the Secret containing the access-id and private-key properties used to access the object storage.

-bucket all Name of the bucket in which the cache will be stored.
+bucket all Name of the bucket in which the cache is stored.

 Azure cache